Sriteja1204/roboshop/docs/03-catalogue.md

 Our application developed by the developer of our org and it is not having any RPM software just like other softwares.
 So we need to configure every step manually

-We already discussed in Linux basics section that applications should run as nonroot user.

 Add application User

 ```shell